 One of the typical uses for a dental crown is to strengthen and stabilize the tooth after a root canal.
 A root canal procedure involves removing infected dental pulp from inside the center of the tooth.
 We refill it with a biocompatible material and seal it.
 But sometimes, you don’t get back your full function and stability.
 A dental crown helps ensure that you can use your tooth normally and further seals it off from another infection.

 When you have a traditional dental bridge, the two natural teeth on either side of the span anchor it in place.
 Those anchor teeth take on a lot of extra stress since they’re supporting the bridge restoration.
 They wear down faster and are more likely to succumb to tooth decay or other problems.
 Putting a dental crown on each of these teeth fortifies them so that they don’t take on this extra pressure.
-All of the stress of bridge support goes on the crowns instead.
+All of the stress of the bridge support goes on the crowns instead.

-Salvaging Tooth Structure
+Protect Your Tooth Structure

 It also helps when a large portion of your tooth breaks off.
 When this happens, nerves and other sensitive material inside your tooth becomes exposed.
-When food touches it while you’re eating, it’s painful, and can make it difficult to consume certain foods.
+When food touches it while you’re eating, it’s painful, and can make it hard to consume certain foods.
 A crown replaces the tooth struture that was lost, and protects the interior of that tooth.

 Completing a Dental Implant